 Staff should always maintain appropriate professional boundaries, avoid behaviour which could be misinterpreted by others and report and record any such incident.
-This is as relevant in the online world as it is in the classroom; staff engaging with students and/or families online have a responsibility to model safe practice at all times.
+This is as relevant in the online world as it is in the classroom; staff engaging with students and/or families online have a responsibility to always model safe practice.